tanishkushwaha/tanishkushwaha/README.md

 # Hi there, I'm Tanish 👋

-👨‍💻 I'm a Full Stack Developer who loves to code and solve problems.
+👨‍💻 I'm a Full Stack Developer.

-🚀 My journey in tech is all about learning, building, and sharing my experiences.
+🚀 My journey in tech is all about learning, building, and sharing my experience.

 ## Activity Graph 📊